 You must bring two forms of government issued photo id and your Notice to Schedule to your test.

-When you are in the field to become a CPA, you must work under a licensed CPA and complete a minimum of 30 hours per week.
+When you are in the field to become a career CPA, you must work under a licensed CPA and complete a minimum of 30 hours per week.
 The state does not accept averages.
 The board does not require that your supervisor be licensed in Alabama, but they must be in good standing with whichever state issued their credentials.

 If you wish to become a public accountant, you will need one year of experience working in public accountancy.
 You must complete your 30 hours/week under the supervision of a CPA licensed in the field of public accounting.
 During this year, make sure you account for all of your experience.
 Log all hours spent performing tax services, consulting, and audits.